 Her Dad would come in from work and as a family, they would all sit together having a home-cooked meal connecting as a family.
 A very important part of the day for all the family.

 Claras Great Grandfather had an organic vegetable farm and her Grandfather was head baker at one of the oldest bakeries in Cork, Ireland.
 Both her grandmothers were also great cooks and that was definitely carried through the family genes.
 Cooking has always been a big part of life for Clara from family to friends to health to connecting

-Although Claras had a huge passion for food and cooking her life took her down the HR path and she worked in this industry for many years.
+Although Clara had a huge passion for food and cooking her life took her down the HR path and she worked in this industry for many years.

-Throughout the years Clara loved sharing her food with friends and family, dinner parties were a regular occurrence in her house and she always felt that love and care could be expressed so much with food.
+Throughout the years Clara loved sharing her food with friends and famil.
+Dinner parties were a regular occurrence in her house and she always felt that love and care could be expressed so much with food.
 For Clara food was not just about the meal but how it brought people together.